Applying for a Federal Direct/Stafford Loan

 Applying for Federal Direct Parent PLUS Loans

-ALC will begin administering a Federal Direct Loan Program in the fall of 2010.
+ALC began administering a Federal Direct Loan Program in the fall of 2010.
 Subsequently, all parents who have had previous Parent Plus Loans with banks and other lenders will have to complete the steps below to receive a Parent Plus Loan.

 Parent Plus Loan applications are now available from studentloans.gov.

 - The FAFSA results must be received and complete in our office.
 If you have not completed the FAFSA, you may complete it at www.fafsa.gov.

 - Complete a Federal Direct Parent Loan request sheet (available in the Financial Aid Office) and return it to our office (fax, mail, or drop it off).
 This will allow us to start the credit approval process with the federal government and certify the loan.
 If you are not the parent listed on the FAFSA, you must include the student’s birth certificate with the request.